Architecture

 Stop.

-scout downterminates the session and marks the agent offline.
+scout downterminates the local session and marks the endpoint offline.

-scout send "@hudson hi" # route + deliver
+scout send --to hudson "hi" # route + deliver

 scout down hudson # stopMesh